St Mirren TV: Saints vs Dunfermline (11th Mar)

 We also now have a Ticket Booth sited at the West Stand beside turnstiles T11-14 on a match day.
 The Ticket Booth is only for the purchase of tickets (subject to availability) for the West Stand, and also the pick-up point for pre-ordered tickets for the West Stand.
 The Ticket Booth will be open from 1:30pm to 3:00pm (kick-off).

-The Morton fans can purchase their tickets (subject to availability) from the window at the away end of the ground (North Stand) from 1:30pm to kick-off time (3:00pm).
+The Dunfermline Athletic fans can purchase their tickets (subject to availability) from the window at the away end of the ground (North Stand) from 1:30pm to kick-off time (3:00pm).

 Tickets can also be purchased from the Online Ticket Shop.